cscribn/gaming-utils/README.md

 ## cfg-specific-generate.sh

 Generate folder-, core-, or rom-specific retroarch configurations.
 Useful for turbo and other settings that tend to differ per machine.
-See ./lib/cfg.example.sh for an example library file.
+See `./lib/cfg.example.sh` for an example library file.
 This script is for advanced users.

 ## cfg-replace.sh

-Replace/add values to retroarch cfgs like retroarch.cfg and retroarch-core-options.cfg.
+Replace/add values to retroarch cfgs like `retroarch.cfg` and `retroarch-core-options.cfg`.

 ## emulators-name-clean.sh

 Return the EmulationStation "clean" names for roms.
-For use in emulators.cfg when assigning specific emulators to specific roms.
+For use in `emulators.cfg` when assigning specific emulators to specific roms.

 ## favorites-update.sh